drlight17/drl-license-server/README.md

 1. Open `http://localhost:8080/` in your browser.
 2. Enter your `ADMIN_KEY` from the `.env` file to log in.
-3. Use the web interface to manage licenses, view logs, and send test emails.
+3. Use the web interface to manage licenses.

 ## API Endpoints